 Stop motion animation that uses Playmobil to tell the story of Martin Luther, and the Reformation.
-You're welcome to show this video in online or offline services.

 This Playmobil animation which is made up of over 4,000 individual photos retells the story of Martin Luther in a fun and clear way that is ideal for all-age services and kids groups.

 See the castle where he hid as an outlaw, Wittenberg where he taught, the monastery where he was first gripped by the Bible, and the Imperial Council at Worms as you've never seen them before, translated into Playmobil.